-You must be totally and permanently disabled, unable to be gainfully employed in any capacity, and you must be receiving income from a disability retirement plan and be eligible for the homestead exemption under Section 12-37-250 to qualify.
-You do not qualify if you are receiving disability income from one job while you are able to perform another job.
+You must be totally and permanently disabled, unable to be substantially gainfully employed, and you must be receiving income from a disability retirement plan and be eligible for the homestead exemption under Section 12-37-250 to qualify.
 You must have a physician's statement establishing that you are permanently and totally disabled.

 The deduction is limited to payments received from retirement plans.
-Payments from disability plans which are not retirement plans are not eligible for the deduction.
 Third party sick pay reported on a W-2 (W2) does not qualify for the disability retirement deduction.

 A surviving spouse may take a disability retirement deduction for amounts received in the year the disabled spouse died.
 For subsequent years, a surviving spouse is not eligible for the disability deduction.